koush/androidmono/README.txt

 ---- setup ----
 # This README assumes that your android source directory is located at ~/mydroid.
-Adjust any instructions as necessary.
+# Adjust any instructions as necessary.

-# Go to your Android repository (Cupcake, Donut, Eclair are currently supported.
-Release 1.0 probably won't work) and set up your environment:
+# Go to your Android repository and set up your environment.
+# Cupcake, Donut, Eclair are currently supported.
+Release 1.0 probably won't work.

 cd ~/mydroid
 . build/envsetup.sh
 lunch 1

-# Now get the androidmono repository which contains the build scripts and patches necessary to build mono.
+# Now get the androidmono repository which contains the build scripts and patches
+# necessary to build mono.
 cd external
 git clone git@github.com:koush/androidmono.git

-# Use the get-mono.sh script to check out the proper revision of mono from svn and apply any necessary patches.
+# Use the get-mono.sh script to check out the proper revision of mono from svn and
+# apply any necessary patches.
 This step may take a while.
 cd androidmono
 ./get-mono.sh